-Counterparties are selected by taking into account the credit rating and reputation of each entity.
-Credit ratings are used as a way of properly identifying and managing the risk attached to a counterparty and TransRe and GBO ensure only counterparties with a high enough credit rating are used.
+Counterparties are selected by taking into account their credit rating and reputation.
+Credit ratings are used as a way of properly identifying and managing counterparty credit risk and TransRe and GBO ensure only counterparties with sufficiently high credit ratings are used.
 Furthermore, TransRe and GBO do not rely on a single rating agency, rather seek to use a number agencies as well as its own analysis to avoid excessive counterparty exposures.

-Process(es) for monitoring the effectiveness of risk mitigation techniques
+Processes for monitoring the effectiveness of risk mitigation techniques